packofparts/scouting-app/README.md

 # scouting-app
 Scouting app

-The Pack of Parts Scouting App 2025 is a scouting tool designed specifically for robotics teams to gather, analyze, and manage data during competitions.
+The Pack of Parts Scouting App is a scouting tool designed specifically for robotics teams to gather, analyze, and manage data during competitions.
+The boilerplate for this app is always in main, so create a new branch each year.
-This app in currently in developement and it is planned to be finished when the game releases.